 Can breadcrumbs help with SEO?

-Should breadcrumbs replace my main site navigation?
+Should breadcrumbs replace my primary navigation?

 Definitely not!
 Breadcrumbs are a supplemental aid, not a replacement for primary menus and nav bars.
 Use them alongside traditional navigation.